daviseares/daviseares/README.md

 -->

 A music and coffee lover, in 2015 I decided to venture into the world of programming <br/>
-and currently work with React Native at [Codificar Apps](http://codificar.com.br/) 💚.
+and currently work with React Native at [Platform Builders](https://platformbuilders.io/) 💛 🖤.

 more about me: